ppAURORA: Privacy Preserving Area Under Receiver Operating Characteristic and Precision-Recall Curves

-\textbf{Sorting:} After the outsourcing phase, $S_0$ and $S_1$ obtain the shares of individually sorted lists of PCVs of the data owners.
+\textbf{Sorting:} After the outsourcing phase, $\party_0$ and $\party_1$ obtain the shares of individually sorted lists of PCVs of the data owners.
 Afterwards, the proxies need to perform a merging operation on each pair of individually sorted lists and continue with the merged lists until they obtain the global sorted list of PCVs.
 This can be considered as the leaves of a binary tree merging into the root node, which is, in our case, the global sorted list.
 Due to the high complexity of privacy preserving sorting, we decided to make the sorting parametric to adjust the trade-off between privacy and practicality.
-Let $\delta = 2a + 1$ be this parameter that determines the number of PCVs that will be added to the global sorted list in each iteration for $a \in \mathbb{N}$, $T_{i_k}$ and $T_{j_k}$ be the shares of two individually sorted lists of PCVs in $S_k$s for $k \in \{0,1\}$ and $|T_{i}| \geq |T_{j}|$ where $|.|$ is size operator.
+Let $\delta = 2a + 1$ be this parameter that determines the number of PCVs that will be added to the global sorted list in each iteration for $a \in \mathbb{N}$, and let $\pl_{i_k}$ and $\pl_{j_k}$ be the shares of two individually sorted lists of PCVs in $\party_k$s for $k \in \{0,1\}$ and $|\pl_{i}| \geq |\pl_{j}|$ where $|.|$ is the size operator.
 At the beginning, the proxies privately compare the lists elementwise.
-They utilize the results of the comparison in $\mathsf{MUX}$s to privately exchange the shares of PCVs in each pair if the PCV in $T_j$ is larger than the PCV in $T_i$.
-In the first $\mathsf{MUX}$, they input the share in $T_{i_k}$ to $\mathsf{MUX}$ first and then the share in $T_{j_k}$ along with the share of the result of the comparison to select the larger of the PCVs and move it to $T_{i_k}$.
-In the second $\mathsf{MUX}$, they reverse the order to select the smaller of the PCVs and move it to $T_{j_k}$.
+They utilize the results of the comparison in $\mathsf{MUX}$s to privately exchange the shares of PCVs in each pair, if the PCV in $\pl_j$ is larger than the PCV in $\pl_i$.
+In the first $\mathsf{MUX}$, they input the share in $\pl_{i_k}$ to $\mathsf{MUX}$ first and then the share in $\pl_{j_k}$ along with the share of the result of the comparison to select the larger of the PCVs.
+They move the results of the $\mathsf{MUX}$ to $\pl_{i_k}$.
+In the second $\mathsf{MUX}$, they reverse the order to select the smaller of the PCVs and move it to $\pl_{j_k}$.
 We call this stage \textit{shuffling}.
-Then, they move the top PCV of $T_{i_k}$ to the merged list of PCVs.
+Then, they move the top PCV of $\pl_{i_k}$ to the merged list of PCVs.
 If $\delta \neq 1$, then they continue comparing the top PCVs in the lists and moving the largest of them to the merged list.
-Once they move $\delta$ PCVs to the merged list, they shuffle the lists again.
-Until finishing up the PCVs in $T_{i_k}$, the proxies follows shuffling-moving cycle.
+Once they move $\delta$ PCVs to the merged list, they shuffle the lists again, and if $|\pl_{j_k}| > |\pl_{i_k}|$, then they switch the list $\pl_{j_k}$ and $\pl_{i_k}$.
+Until finishing up the PCVs in $\pl_{i_k}$, the proxies follow shuffling-moving cycle.